sametz/chem-coding/guides/choosing_a_language.md

 [the `numpy` library](https://numpy.org) for numerical computation.
 With optimization, Python can often be fast enough for your needs.

-There are libraries that can help speed up your code, e.g. by [implementing "just-in-time" compiling](https://numba.pydata.org) or [GPU acceleration](https://cupy.dev).
+There are libraries that can help speed up your Python code, e.g. by [implementing "just-in-time" compiling](https://numba.pydata.org) or [GPU acceleration](https://cupy.dev).
 There is also a version of Python,